 Somehow that made a connection.
 “Well then why in the hell don’t they call them clam crackers?
 Or chowder crackers?
 Who decided to call them oyster crackers anyway?
 Why would anyone make something like this when you can just crumble up a saltine in your soup like normal people do in the first place?”

 Hugh Dean sighed, tossed the sacks back on the rack, and struck out towards the beer cooler.
 “Jesse, let me tell you something,” he said over his shoulder.
 “There are some things in the world you ought not waste time worrying over.
 They’ll just keep you from focusing on the Big Things.”

 “Hugh Dean,” I said.
-“That’s probably the smartest thing I’ve ever heard in my whole life.”
+“That’s the smartest thing I’ve ever heard.”